starshipapp/starship-web-client/README.md

+> [!WARNING]
+> Starship shut down Febuary 16th, 2025.
+See [the related blog post](https://blogs.mailliw.org/william341/the-end-of-starship) for more information.

 # Starship (web client)
 This is the React-based web client for [Starship](starshipapp.xyz).
 The server can be found in another repository in this organization.